PavelOz/AI-translation-studio/docs/APPLICATION_DOCUMENTATION.md

 **Left Side - Segment List**
 - Shows all the text segments in your document
+- Segments appear in the same order as in the original document
+- Each segment shows its type (paragraph, table-cell, cell, etc.)
 - Color-coded by status:
   - White = Not started
   - Light Blue = Machine translated (AI suggestion)